rccordell/f19tot/assignments.md

 1. Take no more than two information overload days during the semester.
 2. Fully meet expectations expectations regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
-3. Contribute significantly to a stellar Dead Media Poster presentation on October 30th.
+3. Contribute significantly to a detailed, inventive Dead Media Poster presentation on October 30th.
-4. Write at least 10 "Satisfactory" lab reports over the course of the semester.
+4. Write at least 8 "Satisfactory" lab reports over the course of the semester.
 As specified in the assignment, lab reports are due within one week of the pertinent laboratory activity.
 5. Complete one "Satisfactory" Unessay on a schedule you will specify in your contract and present it in class on December 4.

 ### "C" Contract